-InterContinental Reboots 'Big Win' Promotion for 2014
+InterContinental Reboots 'Big Win' Promotion

 InterContinental's first "Big Win" promotion, which ends on December 31, was perhaps the most targeted promotion ever launched by a major travel-loyalty program.
 Based on their past travel patterns, each IHG Rewards Club member received a different set of challenges and bonuses.